Gregory Scarpa: Recovery of the bodies of Chaney, Goodman, and Schwerner

-In the summer of 1964, according to Schiro and other sources, FBI field agents in Mississippi recruited Scarpa to help them find missing civil rights workers Andrew Goodman, James Chaney and Michael Schwerner.
+In 1964, according to Schiro and other sources, FBI field agents in Mississippi recruited Scarpa to help them find missing civil rights workers Andrew Goodman, James Chaney and Michael Schwerner.
 The FBI was convinced the three men had been murdered, but could not find their bodies.
-Agents thought that Scarpa, using illegal interrogation techniques not available to agents, might succeed at gaining this information from suspects.
+In this narrative, agents thought that Scarpa, using illegal interrogation techniques the agents were not allowed to utilize, might succeed at gaining this information from suspects.

 Once Scarpa arrived in Mississippi, local agents allegedly provided him with a gun and money to pay for information.
 Scarpa and an agent allegedly pistol-whipped and kidnapped Lawrence Byrd, a TV salesman and secret Klansman, from his store in Laurel and took him to Camp Shelby, a local United States Army base.
-At Shelby, Scarpa severely beat Byrd and stuck a gun barrel down his throat.
-Byrd finally revealed the location of the three men's bodies.
+At Shelby, Scarpa severely beat Byrd and stuck a gun down his throat.
+Byrd eventually revealed the location of the three men's bodies.

 The FBI has never officially confirmed the Scarpa story.
 Though not necessarily contradicting the claim of his involvement in the matter, investigative journalist Jerry Mitchell and Illinois high school teacher Barry Bradford claimed that Mississippi highway patrolman Maynard King provided the grave locations to FBI agent Joseph Sullivan after obtaining the information from an anonymous third party.